The ins and outs of intermittent fasting.

 This popular stimulant, which is often touted as one of the best supplements for building muscle, can be one of your best friends when it comes to blunting feelings of hunger throughout the day.

-Caffeine, but more specifically coffee, has been shown in the literature to blunt hunger responses throughout the day.
+Caffeine, but more specifically coffee, has been shown in the literature to blunt hunger responses throughout the day (6).
 Surprisingly, even decaffeinated coffee has shown this response as well, albeit to a slightly lesser degree.
 What this means is that there are potentially several ingredients in coffee besides caffeine that have the ability to inhibit feelings of hunger.
 Advanced Caffeine pills contain B-Complex vitamins, helping to restore your levels of B-Vitamins that caffeine intake depletes.
 Taking into account the fact that coffee depletes your B-Vitamin levels without replenishing them, caffeine supplements containing B-Vitamins can be seen as ‘healthier’.

 Zero-Calorie Carbonated Beverages

 It’s pretty obvious as to why this can help keep feelings of hunger at bay.
 Drinks such as seltzer water can help you stick to the allotted time of your fasting window due to the fact that they taste great and the carbonation fills your stomach with more air, stretching the stomach.
 This gives you the feeling that you’re becoming full.

 Again, just like with the coffee, please make sure that the beverages that you’re consuming are actually zero calories, and don’t contain any added sugars, which again, can “kick you out” of your fast.